sheitannn/vitall/README.md

 - How to encode information in the graphics?
 - USB DEADROP - tactics of distribution
 - How to create a printable website?
-- How to deal with situation of pandemic and how to limit the physical artefacts we envision to digital means?
+- **How to deal with situation of pandemic and how to limit the physical artefacts we envision to digital means?**

+## <u>CONCEPT:</u>

+- Creating an environment which allows you to browse the content and understand its origins.
+- The digital tool we would like to create allows us to transcode the 3 main contents of the magazine into a new type of master copy – one that you can browse online.
+And experience the music itself.
+- we also want to make physical transcoding - which create the physical environment.
+- it is the life work of someone and creating a physical/ tangible space transcodes the paper magazine into more  immersive experience" as it is for the person making it.
+- by making this environment we want to connect the viewer/listener more closely to the person who is committing his life to creating this magazine.
+- we want to expose the nature of the magazine which is consequently the nature of frans de waard.